Attempts to build a canal across Nicaragua: 1990–2009

 In 1999, Nicaragua's National Assembly unanimously approved an exploration concession, Law 319, for the construction of a shallow-draft waterway along the San Juan River, known as the Ecocanal.
 This would connect Lake Nicaragua to the Caribbean Sea, but would lack the inter-oceanic link to the Pacific Ocean.
 This project is loosely based on the 1939–40 study.

 In 2000, the Nicaraguan government granted a concession to Canal Interoceánico de Nicaragua SA (CINN), a company formed and led by New York attorney Don Mario Bosco, to build a railway "dry canal" connecting Nicaragua's coasts.
 However, CINN was unable to obtain financing to begin construction.

 It is possible that these schemes could exist in parallel to the proposed inter-ocean canal.

 In 2004, the Nicaraguan government again proposed a canal through the country—large enough to handle post-Panamax ships of up to 250,000 tons, as compared to the approximately 65,000 tons that the Panama Canal can accommodate.
 The estimated cost of this scheme may be as much as US$25 billion, 25 times Nicaragua's annual budget.
 Former president Enrique Bolaños sought foreign investors to support the project.
-The scheme met with strong opposition from environmentalists, who protested the damage that would be done to the rivers and jungle.
+The scheme met with strong opposition from environmentalists, who protested the damage it would cause to the rivers and jungle.
 The project was similar to the original plans, except that the United States government would buy the land for investors to begin construction on the project.